metatensor/metatensor/README.rst

 |test| |docs|

-Equistore is a specialized data storage format suited to all your atomistic machine learning needs and more.
-Think of an NumPy "ndarray" or a pytorch "Tensor" carrying extra metadata for atomistic systems.

-The core functionality of equistore is its "TensorMap" data structure.
+Equistore is a specialized data storage format for all your atomistic machine learning needs, and more.
+Think numpy ``ndarray`` or pytorch ``Tensor`` equipped with extra metadata for atomic — and other particles — systems.
+The core of this library is written in Rust and we provide API for C, C++, and Python.

-Along with the format equistore also provides a collection of mathematical, logical as well as utility operations to make the work with TensorMaps convenient.
+The main class of equistore is the ``TensorMap`` data structure, defining a custom block-sparse data format.
+If you are using equistore from Python, we additionally provide a collection of mathematical, logical and other utility operations to make working with TensorMaps more convenient.

-A main part of the library is written in Rust and we provide APIs for C/C++ and Python as well.

 Documentation
 -------------